 Please be aware that configuration changes will not take effect until you click the Save Changes button in the S3 Drive toolbar, which will save the settings to the Windows registry.

 Adding a Drive

 - To add a drive, click the New... button on the Drives tab of the main window.

-- Enter your username in the Username: field.
+- Enter your access key in the Access Key field.

 - Open Remote Folder On Connect specifies which folder to open in Explorer when the drive is mounted (if any).
 If set, each time the drive is connected an Explorer window will open at the specified path.
 Uncheck this box to disable this functionality.

 After clicking OK the drive will be added to the drive list.
 Use the Advanced Settings to set additional configuration settings at the drive level and at the global level.